bonner/MortgageCalculator/README.md

 		$ docker run -p 8081:8080 -t mortgagecalculator/mortgate-calculator

 - Navigate to http://localhost:8081/swagger-ui.html#!/mortgage-calculator-controller to see the API documentation
-- Here 8081 is the Docker port and 8080 is the Tomcat port where is Spring Boot Application is 	running.
+- Here 8081 is the Docker port and 8080 is the Tomcat port where the application is running.

-contact bonner.mike@gmail.com for more details and queries.
+contact bonner.mike@gmail.com for more details and inquiries.